keaganartfin/rainfocus-challenge/README.md

 '**npm start**' and you should be up and running!

-## Some features: ##
+## Features: ##

 * **Mobile Responsive** ( max-width: 768px )
   * Sidebar
     * Sidebar will hide to the left of the screen until the hamburger icon is clicked/tapped.
 Then the Sidebar will ease into the viewport.
-    * Navigation li's have :hover styling as well as an 'active' style when clicked.
+    * Navigation elements have :hover styling as well as an 'active' style when clicked.
 They all open and collapse when clicked revealing a submenu.
   * The content section will shrink information blocks and align text to the center of divs depending on the current viewport.

 * **Light & Dark Theme**
   * When the profile button (bottom left) is clicked will change the theme of the page to a Dark Theme coded from the ground up.

 * **Add Registration Workflow**
-  * Step 2 : Build Registration Workflows contains a *Add Registration Workflow* box that, when clicked, transforms into a form that a user can input information and create a new registration box.
+  * Step 2 : Build Registration Workflows contains an *Add Registration Workflow* box that, when clicked, transforms into a form that a user can input information and create a new registration box.